Alun Ebenezer – Headmaster

 “I absolutely love working with young people and seeing them come to enjoy knowledge, grow in skills and taste success, whatever the subject may be.
 I am particularly happy to be using all the lessons and experience I have been privileged to acquire, in service of those who find it a struggle.
 I know as I have often struggled to achieve.”

-William Campbell – Learning Support Assistant
+William Campbell – Learning Support Assistant and Pastoral Assistant

 William has joined The Fulham Boys School having gained vital experience working with groups of younger children in previous employment.
 Outside of School, William is a passionate rower.
 Having rowed for 10 years on the coast, William has recently made the transition to river rowing and has joined Thames Rowing Club in Putney.
 William’s primary goal is to be in a winning boat for Henley Royal Regatta, which will next take place during the summer of 2017.

 “I am confident that I can help to improve the confidence and ability of students with additional learning needs, as well as being able to fully promote the already strong mission and ethos at the School.
 I feel passionately that all boys at The Fulham Boys School can and should achieve their full potential during their time in education.”

 Jamal graduated from St Mary’s University, Twickenham with a degree in Health Exercise and Physical Activity in 2016.
 Whilst studying he had experience of working within various sporting environments and a local school.

 He is passionate about his new role at The Fulham Boys School and is committed to helping students achieve the best they can.

 Rukiya joins The Fulham Boys School having worked for the past ten years with children in inside and outside of an academic school setting.
 She has vast experience of working within the SEND department.
 Rukiya has studied Sociology Professional Development at East London University.